johdavken/resintimer/README.md

 - Import pastes a JSON recipe and can load it.

 - Keep a default save for your line to avoid having to add hopper weights each time.
-Adjust them over time if needed to improve timing. (if you run out early, add weight to compensate for next time)
+Adjust them over time if needed to improve timing. (if you run out early, subtract weight to compensate for next time)